vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 The ``title`` field will be displayed as the title of the clickable action and should describe the nature of the test.
 If required, you can provide a ``description`` field for a longer explaination of the test.
 This will be displayed in the body of the clickable action but will always be shown as preformatted text.

-There must existing an executable program (script or compiled application), in the ``workshop/examiner/tests`` directory with name matching the value of the ``name`` field.
+There must exist an executable program (script or compiled application), in the ``workshop/examiner/tests`` directory with name matching the value of the ``name`` field.

 The list of program arguments listed against the ``args`` field will be passed to the test program.